McQuaig Mental Agility Test (MMAT) – Preparation Guide and Practice Test

 If you are asked to take the test, it generally means your CV has passed the initial screening and you are now in a pool of other job applicants with whom you are competing to get to the next stage of the hiring process.

-The McQuaig Mental Agility Test measures a candidates mental capacity and intelligence levels in the process of a job application.
+The McQuaig Mental Agility Test measures test takers general mental capacity and intelligence levels in the process of a job application.
 It is a short, timed 15-minute test that covers the areas of Maths, Reasoning and Verbal Comprehension.